-- 1. Providers will ensure all children are enrolled in and attend an accredited Texas public school within three (3) days of placement, unless an exception has been granted in writing by DFPS caseworker. - 2.
-Providers will provide access to appropriate early childhood education programs to preschool age children.
-OCOK will ensure Providers enroll children between three (3) and five (5) in a prekindergarten program offered through the local public-school district or an early childhood education program through Head Start, unless an exception is granted from OCOK. - 3.
+- 1. Providers will ensure all children are enrolled in and attend an accredited Texas public school within three (3) calendar days of placement, unless an exception has been granted in writing by DFPS caseworker and/or OCOK Permanency Specialist. - Providers will provide access to appropriate early childhood education programs to preschool age children.
+OCOK will ensure Providers enroll children between three (3) and five (5) in a prekindergarten program offered through the local public-school district or an early childhood education program through Head Start unless an exception is granted from OCOK. - 3.
 OCOK will assist Providers in locating a program if no such program is available. - 4.
 OCOK will receive from Providers a Verification of the child's School Enrollment within five (5) calendar days of child being enrolled in school.
 This information will be recorded in the child's record. - 5.
 OCOK will ensure Providers notify the school district in which the school is located for all children three (3) and older, in compliance with the Texas Education Code 29.012. - 6.
 Providers are to set up a Texas Health Steps exam to evaluate developmental health for all children under age three (3).
-OCOK will consult with DFPS and communicate with the Provider if a disability or developmental delay is prior to the exam. - 7.
+OCOK will consult with DFPS and communicate with the Provider if a disability or developmental delay has been identified prior to the exam. - 7.
 OCOK will ensure the same process is followed for any child who is suspected of exposure to illegal abuse or prenatal drug exposure withdrawals. - 8.
-OCOK will ensure Providers monitor and document each child's educational progress and stability and facilitates the coordination of educational services on behalf of the child and addresses issues impeding the provision of appropriate education-related services. - OCOK will ensure the Provider will consult with the regional education specialist and the DD specialist to ensure the needs are met for those children requiring special education or Section 504 services. - 10.
+OCOK will ensure Providers monitor and document each child's educational progress and stability and facilitates the coordination of educational services on behalf of the child and addresses issues impeding the provision of appropriate education-related services. - 9.
+OCOK will ensure the Provider will consult with the regional education specialist and the DD specialist to ensure the needs are met for those children requiring special education or Section 504 services. - 10.
 Providers will ensure a child's Education Portfolio is current and accurate by providing copies of all required documentation.
 The originals being maintained in child's case file.
 This will include additional documentation for children receiving special education services or Section 504 services.
-The Education Portfolio will be updated quarterly and discussed during monthly reviews with the caregiver. - 11.
+The Education Portfolio will be updated monthly and discussed during monthly reviews with the caregiver. - 11.
 OCOK will coordinate with Providers to ensure copies of documents are submitted to child's school within thirty (30) days of enrollment. - 12.
 OCOK will ensure Providers collaborate with biological parents so they are able to participate and provide input in their children's education while they are in care.
+Any updated procedures will be included in the OCOK Provider Manual.